 People tend to screw nuts way tighter than it is needed.
 In that case, wrenches won’t be able to do the job.
 To solve this without tiring yourself, you can wreck your old faucet a bit.
 You can use a rotary or oscillating tool to get rid of any stuck nut or any other part that doesn’t want to get removed.

-Although not necessary per se, silicone is vital for the health of your sink and faucet.
+Incorporate SiliconeAlthough not necessary per se, silicone is vital for the health of your sink and faucet.
 The water that gets underneath the faucet is likely to induce corrosion or damage your counter.

 Usually, a newly bought faucet comes with a mechanical part that acts as a seal between the sink and the faucet.
 We advise you to use silicone on top of that seal, and the silicone will serve both as a leakage protector but also keep the faucet in place in case any nuts or screws get loose.

+Get Your Supply Line ReadyThe faucet connection to the supply line has always been an essential part of the faucet installation process.
+If the connection is not made correctly, leakage is guaranteed.
 There are two types of connectors you can use for the connection, modern and old school.
 Current connectors include a seal, as we mentioned before, but they cost more.
 On the other hand, old-school connectors are cheaper, but your tight cranking is mandatory for the nuts in this case.

 Although supply lines are often included along with a new faucet, their length might not be enough or include threads that won’t connect to the valves.
 To measure the length required for the supply lines, measure the distance from under the sink to the shutoff valves plus a few more centimeters.
+After you took measurements if your supply lines are not long enough to buy extensions, also, to make sure the heads of the supply lines are the correct ones, they are compatible with the valves and bring the old supply line you removed when going to the store.

-In this step, you will attach the faucet.
+Faucet AttachmentIn this step, you will attach the faucet.
 For firsts, the threaded tailpieces and supply connectors must be inserted in holes of the sink.

 To ensure security for the faucet on the sink, you need to put a gasket and a nut on each threaded tailpiece you’ve set.
 Use a wrench to tighten the nut in place.